tybug/limelight/README.md

 ## Bonuses

 Along the way, "reimplement spotlight" turned into "wouldn't it be cool if I added that to spotlight?"
-And thats how tybug-local now has reverse polish notation, syntax for searching inside a particular directory (recursively or not), a vscode-style command palette (with `>`), and a bunch of other random stuff I find useful and/or cool.
+And that's how tybug-local now has reverse polish notation, syntax for searching inside a particular directory (recursively or not), a vscode-style command palette (with `>`), and a bunch of other random stuff I find useful and/or cool.

 ## Stripped